Andy4495/TI_Platform_Cores_For_Arduino/README.md

 I created a new MSP432 board package version 5.29.2 based off of version 5.29.0.
 The only differences are the above changes to the `platform.txt` file.
 The board manager URL reference [above](#loading-a-launchpad-board-into-arduino-ide) includes the updated MSP432 board package.

-#### Extra Step Needed for Windows
+#### Extra Step Needed for Windows - No Longer Necessary

-In order for MSP432 builds to work on Windows, it is necessary to install Java.
+If using the latest board package for MPS432 (version 5.29.4 or later), it is no longer necessary to install Java.

+If it is necessary to use an older MSP432 board package, then Java needs to be installed on the build machine.
 I have successfully tested the 5.29.2 board package with both the [Microsoft][70] and [Temurin][71] Java distributions.

 #### Details on Generating a Board Package